rust-lang/rfcs/text/0000-rand-core.md

 1. To focus on the core traits
 2. To answer the question: *how should RNGs published independently be implemented, and what `rand` crate dependencies should they have?*
+3. To revise how PRNGs should be created
-3. To address the relevant part of the question of how `rand` should be split into multiple crates
+4. To address the relevant part of the question of how `rand` should be split into multiple crates

 # Guide-level explanation